datanav/docs/hub/documentation/service-configuration/pipes/configuration-sources-rest.rst

    * - ``properties``
      - Object
-     - The properties mapping used as default values for the emitted entities.
-Note that if both are present the properties in the emitted entity takes precedence.
-Also note that this property can be defined in the specified ``operation`` section of the :ref:`REST system <rest_system>` as well.
-The source configuration will take precedence if defined.
+     - Any non-payload properties you need can be specified in the ``properties`` property.
+You can then address these properties in the Jinja templates for the operation or source using a "{{ properties.key_name }}" syntax.
      -
      -